Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 * Username
     * It asks the user to create a username so he can save his score.
     * If the user does not enter a username, the quiz will not start, but will say: 'This field is required'.
 On the printscreen this will state 'Vul dit veld in' because the computer language is in Dutch.
-    * All text clearly contrasts with the background as there is a white padding behind it.
+    * All text clearly contrasts with the background as there is a white padding behind it which makes it easy to read for the user.
     ![Create username](./doc/create-username.png)
     ![Username required](./doc/username-required.png)